Batsuit: DC animated universe

 Batman was again redesigned in Justice League (2001–2004) with his third major Batsuit as a mixture appearance of the previous two designs; the costume itself is the same one from The New Batman Adventures, but has the original color scheme from Batman: The Animated Series.
 Additionally, the artists added certain modifications to foreshadow the futuristic costume from Batman Beyond such as the lengthening of the "ears" on the cowl and the addition of heels on the boots.
-The parachute from The New Batman Adventures is absence, making Batman dependent on heroes like Superman to catch him in mid-air.

 This design was re-used in the Static Shock two-part episode "A League of Their Own", as well as the follow-up series, Justice League Unlimited (2004–2006).
 It was eventually re-used again for the feature film Justice League vs. the Fatal Five (2019).